 - I-40 Widening from a 12-mile stretch of 1-40 across southeast Raleigh to the N.C.
 42 interchange in Clayton.
 Right-of-Way Acquisition is going on currently, and the project is scheduled to be completed in 2022.

 Hire an Eminent Domain Lawyer in Raleigh

-If you are or already have been contacted by a Right of Way agent regarding this project, call our eminent domain attorneys immediately at (919) 615-2473 or complete the form below.
+If your property have been contacted by a Right of Way agent, call our eminent domain attorneys immediately at (919) 615-2473 or complete the form below.
 We will guide you through the process and ensure that you are fairly compensated for your property, and any other associated costs that come with eminent domain cases.